Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 What are Policies in Laravel

-Policies are a more customized, in-house system that allows you to control access to resources based on your application's business logic.
-They are ideal when you don't need a complex role and permission system, like the one offered by Spatie.
+Policies are a more homemade and personalized system that allows controlling access to resources based on the business logic of your application.
+They are ideal when you do not need a complex system of roles and permissions, such as the one offered by Spatie.

-In my application, I have a system for books and courses.
+In my application, I have a system of books and courses.
 Every time a user buys a book, a record is generated in the database:

 $filePayment = FilePayment::where('user_id', $user->id)